 Will my financial aid change if I decide to live off-campus?

-Your need-based and non-need based financial aid (including merit scholarships) will be affected by a change in residency status.
+Your need-based and non-need based financial aid may be affected by a change in residency status.
 Please contact the Office of Financial Aid as soon as possible if you are considering a move from on- to off-campus or vice versa.
 We will create a workup for you which details the difference in your financial aid and affect on your bill for on- vs off-campus.